thejaswini-kashyap/thejaswini-kashyap/README.md

 ## About Me

-I am an Electrical Engineer with professional experience in Artificial Intelligence and Machine Learning research, technical writing, and scientific literature analysis across diverse application domains.
-My work has involved reviewing contemporary AI research, synthesizing technical knowledge, and contributing to research-oriented documentation in areas such as healthcare AI, IoT, cybersecurity, natural language processing, and intelligent systems.
+I hold a Bachelor's degree in Electrical Engineering and a Master's degree in Power Electronics.
+Professionally, I work as a **Research Consultant in Artificial Intelligence and Machine Learning**, contributing to AI research, solution design, technical consulting, and scientific writing across diverse engineering domains.

+My work involves developing AI-driven research proposals, identifying appropriate machine learning and deep learning methodologies, designing solution architectures, and supporting the development of AI-based solutions for real-world applications.

-Building on this interdisciplinary experience, I am currently developing research projects in AI for Smart Energy Systems while preparing for PhD admission (2027 Intake).
+Based on my engineering background and interdisciplinary AI experience, I am currently developing research projects in **AI for Smart Energy Systems** while preparing for **PhD admission (2027 Intake)**.
 My long-term research goal is to contribute to the development of **Trustworthy AI for Smart Energy Systems**, focusing on explainability, reliability, uncertainty quantification, and decision support for safety-critical energy applications.

 ---